Contact us 07969 391370

 How Age Influences Skin Behaviour

-Early Ageing — collagen decline, early laxity
+Early Ageing — as we age, collagen begins to decline, leading to early laxity often seen in combination skin.

 Specialist Care for Fitzpatrick I–VI